 Truth: Sulcatas are territorial and will defend it

 Sulcatas, both male and female, can be territorial.
-Defending their area includes ramming (rising up on the front legs and thrusting the body resulting in the shell raming the obstical) and shuffling (‘pushing’ something out of the way by tucking the head inside the shell and pushing with legs and shell).
+Defending their area includes ramming (rising up on the front legs and thrusting the body resulting in the shell ramming the obstacle) and shuffling (‘pushing’ something out of the way by tucking the head inside the shell and pushing with legs and shell).
 Sulcatas are strong and powerful at all ages.
-Obsticals such as flower pots, lawn mowers, reflections in glass are all potential “territorial invaders.”
+Obstacles such as flower pots, lawn mowers, reflections in glass are all potential “territorial invaders.”
 Sulcatas are a bold, brave species; dogs and other animals can be targets.

 Truth: The majority of owners feed Sulcatas incorrectly

 70% grasses and hay (no alfalfa) are the correct Sulcata diet.
-Yard greens: grasses, grape, clover, mulberry and fig leaves, dandelion, hibiscus leaves and flowers, optunia, thistles, chickweed, etc. See the education section for more information on a correct Sulcata diet.
+Yard greens: grasses, grape, clover, mulberry and fig leaves, dandelion, hibiscus leaves and flowers, opuntia cacti, thistles, chickweed, etc. See the education section for more information on a correct Sulcata diet.

 Truth: Their poop is in a class by itself